NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-sury-toorop-dns-cookies-algorithms.md

 The value of the Reserved Sub-Field is reserved for future versions of Server Side Cookie construction.
-Even though the value has no specific meaning in this Version, not that it **is** used in determining the Hash value as described in (#hashField).
+Even though the value has no specific meaning in this Version, note that it **is** used in determining the Hash value as described in (#hashField).

 ## The Timestamp Sub-Field